Discover all of the benefits of embarking on your island escape after the summer rush, with rewarding holidays to Sardinia in September and October.

 While the majority of holidaymakers will view the Mediterranean as an ideal summer getaway, that means that the months of July and August can be fairly busy, with availability of accommodation, tours and flights relatively limited if you find yourself booking late.
 While Sardinia is undoubtedly mesmerising and idyllic during the summer months, it isn't the be all and end all if you can't find availability on the island during the core holiday season.

-Sardinia holidays in September and October are just as rewarding as those spent under the blissful sunshine of July and August, and many tourists prefer to visit the island at this time to avoid the peak holiday crowds.
-If you're not entirely convinced, let us twist your arm with our opinions on why September and October are fantastic months to visit Sardinia.
+Sardinia holidays in September and October are just as rewarding as those spent under the blissful sunshine of July and August, and some tourists prefer to visit the island at this time to avoid the peak holiday crowds.
+If you're not entirely convinced, let us attempt to inspire you, by sharing exactly why September and October are fantastic months to visit Sardinia.

-The heat during the months of July and August draw many a holidaymaker to Sardinia's shores, but the intensity of the sun can sometimes get to be too much during this period.
-September and October welcome pleasant and much more tolerable temperatures, with average highs of 26 degrees and the low-20s respectively.
-The temperatures are still hot enough to warrant a spot of sunbathing by the pool or a dip in the sea, with the waters still warm from the summer.
+September and October welcome pleasant and much more tolerable temperatures compared to the core summer months, with average highs of 26 degrees and the low-20s respectively.
+The temperatures are still hot enough to warrant a spot of sunbathing by the pool or a dip in the sea, with the waters still lovely and warm from the intense summer heat.

 The more bearable temperatures enjoyed in September and October mean that these months are ideal for a range of outdoor activities.
 Walking, climbing and cycling are best enjoyed in these lower temperatures, and a superb range of hiking trails, biking routes and climbing locations can be enjoyed across Sardinia.
 Water sports are also still readily available during these months, with kayaking and sailing particularly enjoyable.